Data-driven guessing and gluing of unstable periodic orbits

 \subsection{Hyperchaos $L = 100$}

 Taking the Kaplan-Yorke dimension $D_{KY} \approx 9.2$ \cite{Edson2019} of the system as guidance, we train 20 autoencoders for each of the latent dimensions $N_h = 8, ..., 14$.
 Figure \ref{fig:L100_network_losses} shows the best test losses for each value of $N_h$.
-We note that there is a strong drop until $N_h = 11$, followed by another strong drop at $N_h = 13$.
-It is likely that, when training more $N_h = 12$ models, we would find a test loss that continues the exponential trend observed for $N_h = 9, 10, 11, 13$.
+We note that the losses decrease steadily with latent dimension.
 By considering the test losses, as well as the $D_{KY}$, we decided to continue with the more parsimonious $N_h = 11$.
 Figure \ref{fig:L100_test_set} shows the performance of the autoencoder applied to a physical trajectory part of the test set.
-We note that the yellow spots (where the relative error is $\geq 2$) are more frequent and larger, indicating that the autoencoder struggles more with the hyperchaotic system.
-Nevertheless, the autoencoder is able to reconstruct the general shapes and structures of the system, and thus shows satisfactory results.
+Although there are some small visual differences between the input and output for the hyperchaotic system, the autoencoder is able to reconstruct the general shapes and structures of the system, and thus shows satisfactory results.
 Moreover, the latent POD decomposition only has 9 non-zero eigenvalues, resulting in an effective 9 latent dimensions that we use to define our guesses.